Despite Omicron, Equities Close the Year on a Strong Note

 ECONOMIC DATA AND OUTLOOK

-There are clear short-term challenges as we head into 2021 amid surging COVID-19 cases.
-Vaccines are on their way, but it is taking time to produce and distribute these more broadly.
-The next few months might see elevated capital market volatility as we go through this challenging period.
-Overall, we do believe the economy and financial markets are heading in the right direction.
-As always, we continue to believe it is imperative for investors to stay focused on their long-term goals and not let short-term swings in the market derail them from their longer-term objectives.
+Overall, we believe the economy and financial markets are heading in the right direction, but we are transitioning from a stimulus fueled period in the market to a more “normal” environment over the next several quarters from a policy perspective.
+During this transition, we believe it is imperative for investors to stay focused on their long-term goals and not let short-term swings in the market derail them from their longer-term objectives.

 Clark Capital’s Top-Down, Quantitative Strategies

 From an asset allocation standpoint, our tactical portfolios favor large-cap over small-cap equities, U.S. over international holdings, and credit over duration.
 Our credit-based risk management models continue to show no signs of credit deterioration, which we believe bodes well for additional market gains as we head into the New Year.

 Although value outperformed growth for the month, large-cap growth has outperformed large-cap value for the fourth consecutive year and outpaced U.S. small-caps and foreign markets.
 Record negative real rates continue to sustain the credit cycle and inventories remain low across most sectors.